Calapan: Etymology

 The derivation of the name of Calapan cannot be traced with certainty.

-Some opined that it comes from the word “Kalap” which means to gather logs.
-Thus “Kalapan” was supposed to be a place where logs were gathered.
-In the old records, however, there was never a mention of Calapan as a place where logs were produced or exported.
-Furthermore, huge forest trees where logs were produced certainly did not grow near the town, which was swampy.
-Another theory states that Calapan was originally pronounced as “Kalapang” which, according to an old Tagalog dictionary, was a synonym for “sanga” or branch.
-It could then refer to the settlement of Kalapang as a branch of its mother town of Baco, an adjoining town.
-The name was later hispanized as Calapan.
+Some have suggested that it comes from the word “Kalap,” meaning to gather logs, implying that “Kalapan” was a place where logs were collected.
+However, historical records do not mention Calapan as a center for logging, and the town’s swampy environment would not have supported the growth of large forest trees suitable for timber.

+Another theory states that Calapan was originally pronounced “Kalapang,” which, according to an old Tagalog dictionary, is a synonym for “sanga” (branch) or “a part of anything.”
+This could refer either to the settlement being a branch of its mother town, Baco, or to the peninsula where the Calapan seaport, airport, and the barangays of Lazareto and San Antonio are now located.